Ayushpanchratan/Custom-Object-Detection/README.md

 # Custom-Object-Detection
-Custom object detection using the state-of-the-art deeplearning architecture like SSD, FasterRCNN, MobilenetV2
+Custom Object Detection for preparing the input dataset and model for deep learning.